SCULPTURE

 Ziggurat

-Designed by British architect, Sir Jeremy Dixon, who started the firm Dixon Jones with fellow architect Edward Jones in 1989.
-Dixon Jones were responsible for designing many buildings connected to the Arts, including The Royal Opera House in London, The National Portrait Gallery in London, The Henry Moore Institute in Leeds and Kings Place in London.
-Ziggurat was a specific commission that Pangolin Editions Fabricated in 2004.
+British architect who started the firm Dixon Jones in 1989 with fellow architect Edward Jones.
+He and his firm are responsible for designing many buildings connected to the Arts, these include The Royal Opera House in London, The National Portrait Gallery in London, The Henry Moore Institute in Leeds and Kings Place in London.
+Ziggurat was a specific commission that Pangolin Editions Fabricated for him in 2004.

 Driven by an almost unrelenting creative impulse, which seems to be a Widerberg tradition, Nico Widerberg achieved international recognition early in his career.
-His figure sculptures are timeless whether made in bronze, granite, or glass.
-Predominantly still and monolithic, they unite traditions as diverse as pre-classical Greek and the elongated presences of Giacometti.
+By competing, and winning many significant public commissions for large-scale sculpture he rapidly established himself in both Scandinavia and Britain.

 King of Kings (Ozymandias)